booggi228/energy_generation/README.md

  * Dealt with categorical variables using label encoder technique.

  ## Exploratory Data Analysis
  I looked at the distributions of the data and the value counts for the various categorical variables.
+After I dropped highly correlated features.
  ![alt text](https://github.com/booggi228/energy_generation/blob/master/images/cor.png "Correlations")
  ![alt text](https://github.com/booggi228/energy_generation/blob/master/images/dashboard-1.png)

+ ## Model Building
+ First, I transformed the categorical variables into numeric using Label encoder.
+I also split the data into train and tests sets with a test size of 20%.

+ I tried five different models:
+  * Linear regression (77%)
+  * Ridge and Lasso regression gave me 77.1% of accuracy.
+  * XGBoost (94%)
+  * Random Forest regressor (98%)
+ I didn't start to apply model tuning techniques because I was pretty satisfied with results I've got from Random Forest with accuracy score 98%.